zkutalik/ssimp_software/pseudocode.md

 ## Input
-`--data.quicktest [snptestfile]`, generic output from a quicktest file

-`--data.snptest [snptestfile]`, generic output from a snptest file

-`--data.plink [snptestfile]`, generic output from a plink file

-`--data [filename.txt]`, named columns "SNP", "Z", "N", "Chr", "Pos" (Z is numeric, N is numeric, SNP is a character, either rsid or chr:pos.hg19, chr is numeric, pos.hg19 is numeric) space separated.
+`--data [filename.txt]`, named columns "SNP", "Z", "N", "Chr", "Pos", "EAF" (Z is numeric, N is numeric, SNP is a character, either rsid or chr:pos.hg19, chr is numeric, pos.hg19 is numeric) space separated.
 If column names differ, define them in `--names`.
-If Chr is not among the 22, then ???.
-Missings have to be marked as `NA`.
+Missings have to be marked as `NA`. quicktest, snptest,metal and plink output files will be automatically recognised.

 `--pop.1kg [pop]` needs to be defined: abbreviations of 1000genomes populations EUR, ASN, see http://www.internationalgenome.org/faq/which-populations-are-part-your-study/